bgamari/ghc-wiki-import/internships.md

 You can apply ANY TIME.
 Internships are not just the summer months.
-Contact one of us (simonpj@…, simonmar@…) in the first instance (or another sponsor if they are more suitable)
+Contact one of us (simonpj@…, simonmar@…) in the first instance (or another sponsor if they are more suitable).

+To apply, follow the instructions at [ http://research.microsoft.com/aboutmsr/jobs/internships/](http://research.microsoft.com/aboutmsr/jobs/internships/), **and** email one of us to say that you have done so.